 So, try to see if applying more glue will fix the problem.
 This technique is applicable in case the headliner is partially sagging.
-To fix the issue quickly, apply hot glue or super glue where the headliner’s fabric is detached.
+To fix sagging headliner quickly, avoid ordinary glue, apply hot glue or super fabric glue where the headliner’s fabric is detached.

 In case the problem is not solved, you can look for a particular adhesive applied to headliners to fasten them to the supporting board.
 The adhesive should be readily available in your local auto shop.
 You can also buy one online.
 Therefore, it should not be a challenge getting one.
 For best results, you have to spread the glue evenly.